ssapra/docs-build-service/tutorial.md

 This topic describes how to get started with Pivotal Build Service.

-### <a id='install'></a> Targeting and Logging into a running Build Service
+### <a id='install'></a> Targeting and Logging into a running Pivotal Build Service

-Once you have deployed Build Service, the `pb` cli can be used to target it with the following commands:
+Once you have deployed Pivotal Build Service, the `pb` cli can be used to target it with the following commands:
 ```bash
 pb api set <BUILD-SERVICE-API>
 ```
 An example of the `<BUILD-SERVICE-API>` would be `https://build-service.example.com`.
-Use the `--skip-ssl-validation` flag if the Build Service targets a UAA that has an self-signed CA cert.
+Use the `--skip-ssl-validation` flag if the Pivotal Build Service targets a UAA that has an self-signed CA cert.

-You can confirm the targeted Build Service using the below command:
+You can confirm the targeted Pivotal Build Service using the below command:
 ```bash
 pb api get
 ```

-Once you are targeting the intended Build Service, you can login to it as follows:
+Once you are targeting the intended Pivotal Build Service, you can login to it as follows:

 ```bash
 pb login